lightful/DVBdirect/README.md

  $ make
  ```
  Please, do not forget the *--recursive* option to download a required submodule (otherwise the build would fail).

+ NOTE: if it says
+     fatal error: stropts.h: No such file or directory
+ do:
+     touch /usr/include/stropts.h